Carnival Ecstasy

 Carnival Ecstasy (formerly Ecstasy) was a Fantasy-class cruise ship operated by Carnival Cruise Line.
 Built by Kværner Masa-Yards at its Helsinki New Shipyard in Helsinki, Finland, she was floated out on January 6, 1991, and christened by television hostess, entertainer and long time Carnival spokesperson Kathie Lee Gifford.
 Her inaugural voyage began on April 2, 1991.
 During 2007, in common with all of her Fantasy-class sisters, she had the prefix Carnival added to her name.
 With the departure of the Carnival Fantasy in 2020, the Carnival Ecstasy became the oldest ship in the fleet until her retirement in October 2022.
-She will be replaced by the Carnival Spirit out of Mobile Alabama sometime in Oct 2023.
+She was replaced by Carnival Spirit out of Mobile, Alabama in October 2023.

 Unlike her recently retired sister ships, Carnival Ecstasy offered a farewell cruise itinerary prior to her own retirement.
 Subsequently, the ship was beached for scrapping in Turkey on November 8, 2022.

 Areas of operation

 Throughout her service Carnival Ecstasy has cruised from ports in the United States to Baja Mexico, the Bahamas and the Caribbean.

 After Hurricane Katrina, the ship spent six months in New Orleans serving as quarters for evacuees and relief workers.

 Starting in May 2019, the ship cruised from Jacksonville, FL's JAXPORT Cruise Terminal to visit the Bahamas and Eastern Caribbean.

 In February 2022 Carnival announced that due to uncertain times in the Australian cruise industry, Spirit would re-home from Sydney to Jacksonville, Florida.
 Carnival Ecstasy would move from Jacksonville to Mobile, Alabama.
 Carnival Sensation, which was slated to head to Mobile has been delayed.